imtiaz-risat/ibnsina-med-app/README.md

   openssl rand -base64 32
   ```

-- Or you can generate a 32 digit random string from here: https://jwtsecret.com/generate
+- Or you can generate a 32-digit random string from here: https://jwtsecret.com/generate

 ## Prisma and PostgreSQL Setup